angular/angular/aio/content/guide/cli-quickstart.md

     </td>

     <td>

       The main HTML page that is served when someone visits your site.
       Most of the time you'll never need to edit it.
-            The CLI automatically adds all `js` and `css` files when building your app so you
-            never need to add any `<script>` or `<link>` tags here manually.
+      The CLI automatically adds all `js` and `css` files when building your app so you never need to add any `&lt;script&gt;` or `&lt;link&gt;` tags here manually.
     </td>

   </tr>